PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/040-advanced/010-secondary-keys.md

 ## Conclusion

 Secondary keys provide a powerful way to implement secure and flexible identity management on Polymesh.
 When properly implemented with appropriate permissions and controls, they enable organizations to maintain strong security while supporting efficient operations.
-Understanding the relationship between secondary keys, smart contracts, and child identities allows for creating sophisticated and secure organizational structures on the blockchain.
+Understanding the relationship between secondary keys and smart contracts allows for creating sophisticated and secure organizational structures on the blockchain.